Australian Tax Rates – Taxing the Economic Recovery

 You are still paying to support the public health system through your taxes – a service you are never going to use, and in ADDITION, you are paying for private health cover too.

 If we tax business, it doesn’t have funds to reinvest – as such hires less people, who in turn pay less tax, which hits revenue for the ATO.
 Those people not hired spend less at the shops, resulting in less staff needed and so on.
-This is a relatively basic economics relationship called the multiplier effect.
+This is a relatively basic economics relationship as the multiplier effect.
 A dollar pumped into the productive system creates more than a dollar of value, hence the economy grows and this multiplies out.

-Pumping money into the non-productive areas ie welfare, does not have the same impact.
+Pumping money into the non-productive areas ie welfare does not have the same impact.
 It creates little more than dependency and entitlement – a dark path to go down.

 Taxing super was this mornings chat I heard while sitting in the airport lounge (off to Malaysia today) punishes those who have saved hard and provisioned for their retirement in an effort to have a better life, in retirement and of course be less of a burden to the state.